fastplotlib/fastplotlib/docs/source/user_guide/faq.rst

     the library.

     In general, if your data is an array-like object, `fastplotlib` should be able to use it.
 However, if you have any problems using your data objects, please do not hesitate to post an issue!
+See this `issue <https://github.com/fastplotlib/fastplotlib/issues/483>`_ for more details.

 What is the scope of `fastplotlib`?
 -----------------------------------

     While the capabilities are very far-reaching, we would like to emphasize that `fastplotlib` is a general-purpose plotting library focused on scientific visualization.
-    More specifically, we aim to develop the tools necessary for users to build fast and interactive visualizations for a variety of scientific domains (e.g. neuroscience, astrophysics).
+    More specifically, we aim to develop the tools necessary for users to build fast and interactive visualizations for a variety of scientific domains including but not limited to neuroscience, astronomy, biology, computer vision, signal processing, and more.
 If you have a particular feature in mind that you feel is missing, please post an issue and we will respond accordingly letting you know if it fits within the scope of the project.

 What types of PRs are we willing to accept?
 -------------------------------------------

-    Primarily the features of `fastplotlib` have been developed as they relate to the core-developers research use cases (mostly neuroscience).
+    Primarily the features of `fastplotlib` have been developed as they relate to the core-developers research use cases (mostly neuroscience, algorithm development, and machine learning).
 With that being said, there are many domains in which we do not have the knowledge to best-implement the tools needed for proper visualization.
 We welcome all PRs that address these types of missing functionality.
 We recommend taking a look at our `Roadmap <https://github.com/fastplotlib/fastplotlib/issues/55>`_ to get a better idea of what those items might be :D

     Closely related to this, we would love to add more examples to our repo for different types of scientific visualizations.
-We welcome all PRs that showcase using `fastplotlib` for your given research domain.
+We welcome all PRs that showcase using `fastplotlib` for your given research domain! :D

     Lastly, documentation is a critical part of open-source software and makes learning/using our tool much easier.
 We welcome all PRs that add missing or needed documentation of the codebase.
 If you find a piece of the codebase that is confusing or does not have proper documentation, please also feel free to post an issue on the repo!